 Carinity Wishart Gardens residents Margaret-Anne and Barry Hyde have embraced their new life in retirement and community living.
 Margaret-Anne is the Resident Secretary at Wishart Gardens and Barry is the buggy driver – supporting residents with mobility issues by picking up and dropping them off.
 Similar to Patti, downsizing took some time to get used to.

 “The hardest thing about leaving our home was leaving the broom cupboard door behind.
 It showed the height of our grandchildren from toddlers to teenagers,” Margaret-Anne said.

-But the effort to make the switch to a retirement living village was worth the effort, with the Hyde’s enjoying the freedom their new community provides.
+But the effort to make the switch to a retirement living village was worth it, with the Hydes enjoying the freedom their new community provides.

 “At first, moving into a lovely unit, freshly outfitted felt like moving into a holiday home.
 Barry really felt the weight lifted from his shoulders with the wonderful gardeners here taking that burden from him,” Margaret-Anne said.

 Carinity’s Retirement Village Manager, Maddison Jones, said residents of Carinity’s five retirement communities “come from all different backgrounds and places.”

 “The common requirement is a place that is safe and secure to give residents confidence about their belongings and their own wellbeing,” Maddison said.

 “Additionally, the social side and mental health of residents is important, and we have beautiful communities that genuinely care and check in with one another in this significant life change.”